falstro/rest.bash/README.md

     contain the name of a output filter function, such as a pretty printer.

+* $input_filter
+    Executed with a the input file and the previous output file as parameter, should contain the name of a input filter function, such as a normalizer or a tool that maps data from the previous output into the input.

 * $_on_output
     Hook which is evaluated once new data is available.
 The evaluated value is ignored.